dask/dask/docs/source/array-chunks.rst

     if is useful to have Dask array chunks that are aligned with the chunking of your storage, often an even multiple times larger in each direction

+Learn more in `Choosing good chunk sizes in Dask`_ by Genevieve Buckley.

 Unknown Chunks
 --------------